codsen/codsen/packages/is-media-descriptor/README.md

 And validators which are built upon such parsers are not really serious validators.

-Conceptually, it tool catches errors, and those errors break parsers, how can a tool be based upon a parser?
+Conceptually, if a tool catches errors, and those errors break parsers, how can a tool be based upon a parser?

 This program is aimed at **broken code processing**, to power linters, to find _and fix_ broken code, possibly at code-editor-level.
+It does not work from AST, it processes input as string.

 Another problem is that parsers either parse either HTML or CSS.
 But media descriptor value (`"screen"`) can be both in HTML and in CSS: